victorliu-sq/PaperWriting/FlashSMP.md

 To illustrate the bottlenecks in GS computation, we characterize 4 type of SMP workloads that are:

-**Sequential Case**

-- Almost every man gets paired at first, only one man gets rejected and remains free for all subsequent proposals.

-**Congetsed Case**

-- All men have exactly the same preference lists.

 **Best Case**

-- All men have distinct first choices.
+In the best case scenario, all men have distinct first choices, ensuring all of them will be paired at the first round of proposals.

+**Solo Case**

+In the singular case, almost every man is paired with a partner immediately, with only one man facing rejection and remaining unpaired for all subsequent proposals.
+This scenario highlights the inefficiency of parallism.

 **Clustered Case**

-- The preferences are clustered into groups, and groups are preferred in the same order whereas members in the same group will order randomized.
+The clustered case involves clustering preferences into groups, where groups are preferred in a specific order, but the preferences within each group are randomized.
+This case examines the algorithm’s performance when preferences are not entirely unique.

-**Randomized Case**
+There are two speical cases for clustered case:

+(1) **Congetsed Case**: each group has only one woman, since groups are preferred in the same order, thus All men have exactly the same preference lists.

-- All men have completely randomized  preference lists
+(2) **Randomized Case**:  there is only one group containing all women, then  All men have completely randomized  preference lists